SOCIAL ACTIVITIES AND COMMUNITY ENGAGEMENT

 Since 2012, AFAWI has provided relief to women in need in communities across Ghana, including:

-156 Women have received loans to start-up and expand their business.
+195 Women have received small support credit to start-up and expand their business.

-After training is complete, women will be given a small loan to help start or expand her business.
+After training is complete, women will be given a small support credit or grant to help start or expand her business.

-AFAWI has created the "susu" program.
+AFAWI has partner with "susu company".
 "Susu" is the local word for saving.
 It allows women who cannot afford a bank account to have a safe place to save their money.
 It also demonstrates the importance of saving for the future.